digirati-labs/hyperion/README.md

 You can also use various utilities (in progress) included:

 ### Pattern matching
-Pattern matching is an imitation of a functional programming behaviour where you can run some code when certain criteria matches, typically the type they have.
+Pattern matching is an imitation of a functional programming behavior where you can run some code when certain criteria matches, typically the type they have.
 This is used, with a JavaScript implementation to open up the type system for use in JavaScript so that you can handle fields in IIIF that have many different shapes and get strong typing on them.
 The body field of an Annotation is one example that has a pattern matching implementation:

 ```javascript
 import { cast, matchAnnotationBody } from 'hyperion-framework';